 \section{Introduction}

 Classification is one of the most critical issues in data mining, pattern recognition, and machine learning.
-Numerous classification methods have been successful in various applications but, when these methods are performed on the imbalanced datasets, the performance of minority class may not be very satisfactory \citep{ataeian_2019}.
-If the distribution of samples in these two classes is unequal, then data sets are considered unequal.
-In this paper, the class with more number of samples is named 'majority class,' and the other class is called 'minority class.'

-The imbalanced datasets have various applications such as network intrusion detection \citep{Giacinto_2008, roshanfekr_2019}, credit scoring \citep{Schebesch_2008}, spam filtering \citep{Tang2008SpamSD}, text categorization \citep{Zheng_2004} and anomaly detection\citep{Pichara_2011}.
-Datasets are divided into three categories: data with all continuous attributes, data with all-discrete attributes, and data with both continuous and discrete attributes (hybrid attributes).
-There are two solutions in order to deal with these datasets.
+Numerous classification methods have been successful in various applications but, when these methods are performed on the imbalanced data sets, the performance of minority class may not be very satisfactory \citep{ataeian_2019}.
+If the distribution of samples in these two classes is unequal, then data sets are considered imbalanced.
+In this paper, the class with more samples is named 'majority class,' and the other class is called 'minority class.'
+The imbalanced data sets have various applications such as network intrusion detection \citep{Giacinto_2008, roshanfekr_2019}, credit scoring \citep{Schebesch_2008}, spam filtering \citep{Tang2008SpamSD}, text categorization \citep{Zheng_2004} and anomaly detection\citep{Pichara_2011}.
+Data sets are divided into data with all continuous attributes, all-discrete attributes, and continuous and discrete attributes (hybrid attributes).
+There are two solutions in order to deal with these data sets.
 First, setting the distribution of data.
-Second, setting the classifier to operate with these datasets.
+Second, setting the classifier to operate with these data sets.
 Numerous techniques have been proposed for this solution.
-The most common method is the sampling (i.e., the data sets are balanced by reducing or increasing the size of datasets).
-These two methods are referred to as "under-sampling" and "over-sampling," respectively.
+The most common method is sampling (i.e., the data sets are balanced by reducing or increasing the size of data sets).
+These two methods are called "under-sampling" and "over-sampling," respectively.
 The under-sampling method is straightforward, but it eliminates useful samples of the majority class, whereas the over-sampling method increases the risk of over-fitting \citep{Batista_2004}.
 Over-sampling is the opposite of the under-sampling method.
 It duplicates or interpolates minority samples in the hope of reducing the imbalance.
 The over-sampling method assumes the neighborhood of a positive sample to be still positive, and the samples between two positive samples positive \citep{Japkowicz_2002, Laurikkala_2002, Ling_1998, Kotsiantis_2006, Yen_2009, Sun_2009}.